Table of Contents

 What we love about the body of this example email from Logikcull:

-What is it?
+What is a call to action?
 A prompt designed to inspire an action to be taken, usually in the form of a button.

 Example: Save my seat!